danday74/integer-sequences/README.md

 ]
 ```

-NOTE: The values for `prime` in this JSON are numeric for performance reasons.
+NOTE: Prime values may be numeric for performance reasons.